Zendro-dev/Zendro-dev.github.io/setup_root.md

 The recommend way to [run your Zendro instance is via docker](https://zendro-dev.github.io/zendro_cli.html#dockerize-zendro-app-with-example-docker-files).
 This ensures that regardless of your local infrastructure Zendro will behave the same.

-Execute the next command to start Zendro in production mode.
+Execute the next command to start Zendro in production mode or without `-p` to start in development mode.

 ```
 $ zendro dockerize -u -p